arangodb/docs/3.5/indexing-ttl.md

 `creationDate` attribute to the current date/time, which would prolong the existence of the document and keep it from being expired and removed.

-Setting a document's reference timepoint on initial insertion or updating it on every subsequent modification of the document will not be performed by ArangoDB.
-Instead, it is the tasks of client applications to set and update the reference timepoints whenever the use case requires it.
+ArangoDB will not automatically set a document's reference timepoint on initial insertion or on every subsequent modification of the document.
+Instead, it is the responsibility of client applications to set and update the reference timepoints of documents whenever the use case requires it.

 ### Removing documents at certain points in time